Austen-Z-Fan/Austen-Z-Fan.github.io/index.md

 </p>

 <p>
 He started his undergraduate study at <a href="https://www.ji.sjtu.edu.cn/">Shanghai Jiao Tong University</a> in Electrical & Computer Engineering at 2016.
 After transferring to Madison, he obtained Bachelor of Sciences in Computer Science and Mathematics, both with Honor-in-the-Major, at 2021.
-He continued his graduate study at Madison and obtained Master of Science in Computer Sciences and Master of Arts in Mathematics (Foundations for Research) at 2023.
+He continues his graduate study at Madison and obtained Master of Science in Computer Sciences and Master of Arts in Mathematics (Foundations for Research) at 2023.
 </p>

 <p>